Statue of Alexander Macomb: Design

 The monument consists of a bronze statue of Macomb atop a granite pedestal in the center of a circular platform.
 The platform is made of a concrete aggregate.
 At the front of the monument, the platform has three semi-circular descending steps made of granite, while the back half of the platform is surrounded by a small parapet.
 At the northern, eastern, and western edges of this parapet are small granite pedestals, upon which are placed bronze cannons from the War of 1812.
 The diameter of this platform is approximately 30 ft.
 It resembles the original configuration of the base for the statue of Stevens T. Mason in Detroit.

 The pedestal for the statue is made of pink New Hampshire granite and measures 6 ft 5 in on either side and 7 ft tall.
 On the front face of the pedestal is a relief showing a wreath of oak leaves intertwined with a laurel wreath.
 Below this, the name "MACOMB" is engraved.
 On the back face, the following is engraved: "TO MAJOR GENERAL/ALEXANDER MACOMB/COMMANDING THE/ARMY OF THE UNITED/STATES HERO OF THE/BATTLE OF PLATTSBURG/THIS MONUMENT IS/ERECTED IN THE CITY/OF HIS BIRTH BY THE/MICHIGAN SOCIETY/OF THE UNITED STATES/DAUGHTERS OF 1812/SEPTEMBER 11 1908".

 The statue depicts Macomb standing slightly off-center, dressed in his military uniform from the War of 1812.
 It is approximately 9 ft tall and has a base with side measurements of 44 in and 42 in.
 His outerwear, including a hat and cape, was designed based on surviving photographic plates of Macomb.
 Macomb is depicted with his hands clasped in front of him, with the wind ruffling his cape.
 The statue has a green finish, and small markings from the sculptor (" A.A.WEINMAN.FECIT") and foundry ("CAST BY/THE HENRY-BONNARD BRONZE CO./MT.VERNON N. Y. 1908.") are incised on the base of the statue.

 Analysis

 The monument was positively received upon its unveiling.
 A 1919 article in Michigan History Magazine referred to it as "the most artistic sculpture in the city", which "should be cherished and preserved under all circumstances".
 A 1909 review of the monument in The International Studio was overwhelmingly positive, with the reviewer stating, "[t]he monument, without doubt, places its author in the front rank of younger American sculptors".
 In particular, they highlighted the lifelike depiction of Macomb and the successful execution of the military uniform.
-The Grove Encyclopedia of American Art points to the statue as an example of Weinman's work in "the French tradition of naturalistic, Romantic bronzes".
+Art historian Philip Attwood, writing in The Grove Encyclopedia of American Art, points to the statue as an example of Weinman's work in "the French tradition of naturalistic, Romantic bronzes".